glific/recipes/chakli/README.md

 - In the flow `message response` should be of type `has an email` and the result name is `email`.

-- This example assumes you have created a list in MailChimp
+- This example assumes you have created a list in MailChimp and list id is updated in your .env file.
+You can use `lists` endpoint to find the id.

 `http://glific.test:3001/subscribe`